apptainer/singularity-userdocs/definition_files.rst

 %test
 =====

-The ``%test`` section runs at the very end of the build process  to validate the container during the bootstrap process.
+The ``%test`` section runs at the very end of the build process to validate the container using a method of your choice.
 You can also execute this scriptlet through the container itself, using the ``test`` command.

 Consider the example from the def file above: